EwellNeuroLab/Seizure-Analysis-GUI/README.md

 This way the same mouse/same hour can be scored by more than one person, moreover the scoring date ensures that the same person can finish scoring of one dataset in different times (resulting in more than one files.)

-*Note: a script to organize and merge the output files will be provided.*
+*Note: ReadScoringFiles.m script to organize and merge the output files is provided.*

 **_Warning and error messages_**